norsecorp/ipviking-api-python/README.md

 errors.py
 -just contains exception classes.
 Nothing to see here.

-request_validator.py
--contains rules for validating options handed to a request.
-Called from wrapper.py

 response_parser.py
 -parses the returned content into a dict, and throws an exception on bad responses.